-Rotational grazing, antibiotic- and hormone-free, locally-focused and scale-appropriate practices
+Rotational grazing, organic, antibiotic- and hormone-free, locally-focused and scale-appropriate practices

 Our feeding program is based on the ideals and principles of local, organic and nutrient-dense foods.
 We have several dairy mentors and do continual science-based research on best practices.
 We want our animals to have access to the best feed, but we also want it to originate from our bioregion and be sustainable on all accounts.